An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 String

-returns the character of the keyboard key pressed.
+returns the last character pressed on the keyboard during program execution

 getKeyWithModifier